SeisComP/common/apps/tools/scchkcfg/descriptions/scchkcfg.rst

-scchkcfg checks for case-sensitivity issues of parameter names of a module configuration.
-It reads all defined stages (see :ref:`global_modules`) and checks for each parameter read if it exists again with a different spelling.
+scchkcfg checks for case-sensitivity issues of parameter names of the module configuration file for a module.
+It reads all defined configuration stages (see :ref:`global_modules`) and checks for each parameter read if it exists again with a different spelling.

+If *standalone* is not given, it checks all 6 configurations files (including :file:`global.cfg`), 3 otherwise.

 Examples
 ========